yzyii/luashitacast/New-User.md

 Do NOT delete the entire set.

+### Example 1

-e.g. If I have the following set named "Movement" and wish to remove the Blood Cuisses:
+If I have the following set named "Movement" and wish to remove the Blood Cuisses:
 ```lua
     Movement = {
         Head = 'Dls.
 Chapeau +1',